MLB 2017: New York Yankees, Chicago Cubs Open Season Sunday

 The 2017 MLB season will begin at 1 p.m.
 ET when the Yankees play against the Tampa Bay Rays.
 Next will be the San Francisco Giants at the Arizona Diamondbacks at 4 p.m.
 ET, and the nightcap at 8:30 p.m.
 ET will be the World Series champion Cubs at the St. Louis Cardinals in a classic rivalry.

-Here is a closer look at the pitching matchups for all three MLB games:
+Here is a closer look at the pitching matchups for all three MLB games.

 Yankees won’t admit just how much they need Masahiro Tanaka https://t.co/1jJywZI1rB pic.twitter.com/kWyOZyGYn5